Mariam-Elkhelawy/TYDOO/README.md

 💻 Download and Install:

 Clone or download the DoIt Now repository from GitHub.
 Install the necessary dependencies and libraries as specified in the installation instructions.

 🔑 Firebase Authentication:
 Set up Firebase authentication by following the instructions provided in the README file.
 Configure Firebase authentication settings in the app to enable secure login.

 # 🚀 Getting Started:

-Launch the DoIt Now app on your device.
+Launch the TYDOO app on your device.
 Log in using your Firebase account credentials.

 Start managing your tasks efficiently by adding, editing, and completing them as needed.

 # Contribution:

-DoIt Now is an open-source project hosted on GitHub.
+TYDOO is an open-source project hosted on GitHub.
 You are welcome to contribute to its development by forking the repository, making changes, and submitting pull requests.

 # Support: